About Hyperbola

 Beginning

 Official development of Hyperbola began by our founders on April 15th of 2017.
-The project launched its official IRC channel in Freenode and webserver (located in Bissen, Luxembourg) on Gandi.
 The site went live May 20th of 2017 and our first stable version on was released July 13th of 2017.

 The origin of Hyperbola name